ice09/excel2blockchain/README.md

 # Excel2Blockchain

-In this demo data from an Excelsheet is pushed into a Smart Contract deployed on a Ethereum chain.
-The demo includes compilation and deployment of the Smart Contract.
+In this demo data from an Excelsheet is pushed into a smart contract deployed on a Ethereum chain.
+The demo includes compilation and deployment of the smart contract.
 The chain is configured in the Java source code for simplicity, samples for Ganache/TestRPC and Rinkeby/Infura are included.

 ![Integration overview](docs/img/overview.png)